 Why are Rainforests Disappearing?

 Scientific evidence suggests that, unless we make changes right away, rainforests will no longer be a part of our world in another 100 years or so.
-Why are rainforests becoming so obsolete?

 Introducing non-native plants and animals into the rainforest is also another cause of rainforest depletion.
 Tourism and other needs for land is yet another cause of rainforests and their endangered status.

 Climate change is another problem that is contributing to droughts in many parts of Amazon and Southeast Asia.
 Drought increase the risk of forest fires.
 The smoke can cause widespread health problems and increases concatenation of carbon dioxide in the atmosphere.